Quantum loop algebras and l-root operators: Introduction

 This paper is structured as follows.
 Background results about $\uqlg$ and its finite-dimensional representations are recalled in \S\ref{qcharsec}.
-Then the main motivating observation -- (\ref{formofxpm}), above -- concerning the action of the raising/lowering operators on $\ell$-weight modules is proved in \S\ref{msec}, which also gives the definition of the categories $\cc_\P$.
-The algebra $\alg$ itself and the main result, Theorem \ref{mainthm}, are given in section \S\ref{mainsec}.
+Then the first key result, namely the motivating observation -- (\ref{formofxpm}), above -- concerning the action of the raising/lowering operators on $\ell$-weight modules is proved in \S\ref{msec}, which also gives the definition of the categories $\cc_\P$.
+The algebra $\alg$ itself and main theorem, Theorem \ref{mainthm}, are given in section \S\ref{mainsec}.
 The proof of Theorem \ref{mainthm} is in \S\ref{proofsec}.
 Finally in \S\ref{appssec} we note some first examples and properties of the algebra $\alg$; in particular that it appears to have a natural ``rational limit'', in the spirit of Yangians.

 \begin{ack} The author is very grateful to Evgeny Mukhin and Robin Zegers for useful discussions. \end{ack}